syncedtoblog/syncedtoblog.github.io/_posts/2020-09-27-Impact-Covid-19-On-Air-Travel-1.md

 [Anyone can add to the dataset](https://opensky-network.org/contribute/improve-coverage) with information about flight traffic near them - and tracking the planes flying overhead is surprisingly simple and cheap.
 It all comes down to the Automatic Dependent Surveillance-Broadcast (ADS-B) system and Mode S.

 ### ADS-B & Mode S
-Automatic dependent surveillance-broadcast is a primary surveillance technology found in aircrafts that determines their position via satellite navigation and periodically broadcasts it.
+Automatic dependent surveillance-broadcast is a primary surveillance technology found in aircraft that determines their position via satellite navigation and periodically broadcasts it.

 Mode S is then a secondary surveillance radar process.
 It uses a unique 24-bit address for each aircraft to allow selective interrogation of the aircraft.
 These signals can be be picked up using software defined radio receiver (SDR receiver).